FAQ

 We think we can accomplish the above best by being more independent of an organization that has other projects and more competing priorities.

-, we are transitioning to broadening out to provide more consulting and support services.
+Also, per What we do, we are transitioning to broadening out to provide more consulting and support services.
 We believe a separate entity better facilitates this as well.

 Do you think having experienced IPFS maintainers live outside of PL Inc. is good for the project?